JoyWays/TP_MGSI/README.md

-Nice to hear from you!
-It’s been a pleasure meeting you.
+It’s very nice to meet you.